-BCFS' Emergency Management Division provides critical emergency support services to federal, state and local governments, as well as private businesses and institutions, before-during-and after disasters.
+BCFS Health and Human Services Emergency Management Division (EMD) provides critical emergency support services to federal, state and local governments, as well as private businesses and institutions, before-during-and after disasters.

 Trainings & Exercises

 The division works with jurisdictions and private industry to strengthen knowledge and preparedness through hands-on workshops and exercises focused on: